-Even if the Nginx plugin is not configured, Stackdriver Monitoring will discover Nginx services running in your Cloud Platform project by:
+Even if the Nginx plugin is not configured, Cloud Monitoring will discover Nginx services running in your Cloud Platform project by:

 After you install the monitoring agent, use the following instructions to configure the Nginx plugin on your instances.

-This can be done by downloading status.conf from the
+Nginx.
+This can be done by downloading status.conf

 and placing it in the Nginx configuration directory (normally

 nginx.conf file, normally located in one of the following directories